justnelling/Wayfinder/README.md

 - will have gamified checkpoints that will reflect your progress, allow feedback on how the course is structured so far, allow you to fork in a different direction, etc.
 - will break down into stages of progression, such that at different stages the kinds of resources change and scale

+## Fundamental questions to ask (field its in, space for a pivot)

+1. this takes us from a user already knowing what they want.
+What if they don't know? or are uninspired and stuck? --> What if we could create the ultimate most generalist "writer's block" solution to general uninspired-ness app?

+2. I'm working on parsing structured data + consolidating a really haptic user profile to feed into a web search --> could this more generally be a refined web search solution?

 ## Differentation

 there are other products out there, but none look polished enough or sufficiently tailored to the individual.